MSc Accounting, Finance and ManagementFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Some students have gone on to more specialised studies, while others have progressed to employment, with the banking and accounting/consulting sectors being particular favourites.
+Throughout your studies you will learn and develop academic skills that will be relevant for employment, such as analysis, synthesis and critical thinking.
+Some students have gone on to more specialised studies, while others have progressed to employment, with the professional accounting firms, consulting sectors or public service being particular favourites.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.

 Want an insight into life as a student in Bristol?
 Want to be the first to know about events, scholarships and more?